Yuxi-Labs/storymode/docs/storymode.spec.md

-# StoryMode DSL (Initial Minimal Spec)
+# StoryMode DSL Specification (Implemented Feature Set – v0.0.1)

-This document captures the currently accepted minimal syntax decisions.
+This document reflects the **currently implemented** syntax and behavior in the codebase (desktop editor + core parsers) as of release `v0.0.1`.
-Further proposals are discarded until explicitly revived.
+Sections once marked *deferred* have been reconciled; anything still deferred is explicitly listed at the end.

 ## Directives
 - `::story: <id>` begins a story file.
 Ends with `::end: {{ <id> }}`.